saharNooby/qoi-java/README.md

 This library has no runtime dependencies, including Java AWT. `ImageIO`/`BufferedImage` support is provided using separate module [qoi-java-awt](https://github.com/saharNooby/qoi-java-awt).

+### Performance

+On average, when using `qoi-java-awt` as an `ImageIO` plugin, QOI can encode **7 times faster** than PNG with default settings and decode **2 times faster**, while having **15% less size** than PNG.

+To get maximum performance, you can skip `ImageIO` and use pixel data arrays directly.

+See full results in [BENCHMARK.md](https://github.com/saharNooby/qoi-java/blob/main/BENCHMAR.md).

+Before choosing or rejecting QOI for your project, it is recommended to run benchmarks yourself with appropriate sample files.
+[Here is benchmark code](https://github.com/saharNooby/qoi-java-awt/blob/main/src/test/java/me/saharnooby/qoi/benchmark/FormatComparisonBenchmark.java) used to produce above results.

 ## How to Use

 ### Build and Install